crossbario/autobahn-python/doc/websocket/programming.rst

 Creating Servers
 ----------------

-Using |ab| you can create WebSocket servers that will be able to talk to any (compliant) WebSocket client, including browsers.
+Using |Ab| you can create WebSocket servers that will be able to talk to any (compliant) WebSocket client, including browsers.

 We'll cover how to define the behavior of your WebSocket server by writing protocol classes and show some boilerplate for actually running a WebSocket server using the behavior defined in the server protocol.